 Dental Radiation Certification and Certificate Program Info

-In addition to possessing a dental assistant degree, some states require dental assistants who use radiography procedures or x-ray equipment to hold a Certificate in Dental Radiation.
-Individuals interested in pursuing such a career need to understand the correct ways to operate dental x-ray equipment before they can gain the certification necessary to use radiation in the field.
+In addition to possessing a dental assistant degree, some states require dental assistants who use radiography procedures or X-ray equipment to hold a Certificate in Dental Radiation.
+Individuals interested in pursuing such a career need to understand the correct ways to operate dental X-ray equipment before they can gain the certification necessary to use radiation in the field.

-Many schools offering dental radiation certificate programs require that incoming students be practiced and certified dental assistants before they begin radiation-specific courses.
+Many schools offering dental radiation certificate programs require that incoming students be experienced and certified dental assistants before they begin radiation-specific courses.
 Some dental assistant programs already include radiation courses as part of their offerings; these simply require that admission candidates be high school graduates.

 The courses found within a dental radiation certificate program provide a theoretical background of radiation technology and safety procedures as well as a clinical background in practical equipment operation.
 Course topics include: